NOAA-OAR-WPO-SDII/Data-Forums/_sources/tutorials/forum1-overview.md

 # Forum 1 - All About Metadata

-Forum 1: All About Metadata focused on building a shared understanding of how metadata underpins effective data use.
-The session introduced draft metadata standards and highlighted the ways metadata enhances discovery, interoperability, and responsible reuse of data across projects and disciplines.
-A quick demo in a Jupyter notebook illustrated how these standards can be put into practice.
-Finally, the forum provided a space for participants to share feedback that will guide the refinement of these standards for broader adoption.
+**Forum 1: All About Metadata** focuses on building a shared understanding of how metadata underpins effective data use.
+The session introduces draft metadata standards and highlights the ways metadata enhances discovery, interoperability, and responsible reuse of data across projects and disciplines.
+A quick demo in a Jupyter notebook illustrates how these standards can be put into practice.
+Finally, the forum provides a space for participants to share feedback that will guide the refinement of these standards for broader adoption.

 ## Launch the Notebook